 Confidence also appears to play a role in those who apply: 61% of men reported feeling “very confident of approval,” while only 56% of women reported feeling the same.⁶

-Superprime (credit scores 759+) and prime (credit scores between 680 and 759) borrowers make up most open credit card accounts, with over 82% of all open accounts.
+Superprime (credit scores 759+) and prime (credit scores between 680 and 759) borrowers make up most open credit card accounts, with over 72% of all open accounts.
 There is a continued shift back towards subprime accounts, especially since the drop in 2020.

-Income levels have a large impact on card ownership.
-Among households with an annual income of more than $100,000, 97% have a credit card.
-Those making between $40,000 and $100,000 annually still have a high percentage of credit card ownership at 91%.
-Once the household income drops below $40,000, however, credit card ownership drops steeply to 65%.¹
+Income levels have a significant impact on card ownership.
+Among households with an annual income of over $100,000, 98% have a credit card.
+Those making between $50,000 and $100,000 annually still have a high percentage of credit card ownership at 94%.
+Once the household income drops below $25,000, however, credit card ownership drops steeply to 57%.¹

 The Equal Credit Opportunity Act (ECOA) is a federal law that prohibits credit discrimination, including race.
 Still, credit card ownership isn’t equal across racial and ethnic lines.

 Credit card use also varied by race and ethnicity.
-For example, while Asian adults had the largest percentage of ownership, less than 3 in 10 of those carried a balance on their card at least once during 2020.
-Black and Hispanic adults were more likely to carry balances on their credit cards than other racial or ethnic groups at 53% and 49%, respectively.¹
+For example, while Asian adults had the largest percentage of ownership, less than 3 in 10 carried a balance on their card at least once during 2023.
+Black and Hispanic adults were more likely to carry balances on their credit cards than other racial or ethnic groups, at 78% and 62%, respectively.¹

 Overall, credit cards are tools that consumers can use to their benefit.
 Differences in credit card ownership vary by age, income, gender, race, and even location.
-If you’re considering opening a new credit card, it’s important to be well-informed about these differences.
+If you’re considering opening a new credit card, being well-informed about these differences is important.

 Fair access across protected groups as well as knowledge about what factors (such as a good credit score) can put you at an advantage are key facts when it comes to credit card ownership.